- (301) 405-8541

 Dr. Louise Parsons Chini is an Associate Research Professor in the Department of Geographical Sciences at the University of Maryland.
 Her research interests focus on human interactions with the Earth System, particularly land-use change and its associated impacts on the carbon cycle, terrestrial vegetation dynamics, and climate change.
 She is responsible for developing and maintaining the Land-Use Harmonization (LUH) datasets, which have been used in multiple international synthesis studies including CMIP5, CMIP6, IPBES, ISIMIP2b, and the Global Carbon Budget.
 Her current major research activities include supporting the full integration of the LUH datasets into the DOE Earth System Model, providing annual dataset updates and analysis for the Global Carbon Budget, and incorporating the LUH datasets within the NASA Carbon Monitoring System.

-Rachel Lamb earned her PhD in Geographical Sciences at the University of Maryland College Park, where her research centered on the applications of NASA Carbon Monitoring System forest carbon science to advance strategic climate mitigation planning with co-benefits for biodiversity and human livelihoods.
+Dr. Rachel Lamb currently serves as the agency lead for Natural Carbon Sequestration at the Maryland Department of the Environment.
+In this work, she supports carbon assessments and accounting for natural and working lands and advances policy recommendations relative to the state's Greenhouse Gas Reduction Act, Conservation Finance Act, and Tree Solutions Now Act.
 Since 2020, Rachel has led the Campus Forest Carbon project, helping the University of Maryland better incorporate forest carbon science into their Climate Action Plan, Greenhouse Gas Inventory, and innovative peer-verified offset program.
-She remains a Postdoctoral Associate with this project and supports ongoing NASA CMS projects with Science Team Leader, Dr. George Hurtt.
+She remains a faculty co-advisor for this project and a research collaborator on ongoing NASA CMS projects with Science Team Lead Dr. George Hurtt.
+In 2022, Rachel was appointed an Adjunct Assistant Professor within the Department of Geographical Sciences.
 Read more at https://geog.umd.edu/facultyprofile/lamb/rachel

 - Post-Doctoral Associate